Chris Simpson BSc, MD, FRCPC, FACC, FHRS, FCCS, FCAHS

 - E-Mail: firstname.lastname@example.org

-A New Brunswick native, Dr. Simpson obtained his MD in 1992 from Dalhousie University, and completed Internal Medicine and Cardiology training at Queen’s.
-He subsequently completed a Heart and Stroke Foundation Research Fellowship in Cardiac Electrophysiology (heart rhythm disorders) at the University of Western Ontario under the supervision of Dr. George Klein.
+He went on to medical school at Dalhousie University in Halifax and obtained his MD in 1992.
+He subsequently completed internal medicine and cardiology training at Queen’s University in Kingston and then a Heart and Stroke Foundation Clinical and Research Fellowship in Cardiac Electrophysiology at the University of Western Ontario, under the supervision of Dr. George Klein.

-He served as the first President of the Canadian Heart Rhythm Society and was a founding executive member of the International Coalition of Pacing and Electrophysiology Organizations (COPE).
-He sits on numerous editorial boards and advisory committees, and has chaired or been a member of several national and international consensus conferences, including serving as co-chair of the CCS Consensus Conference on Medical Fitness to Drive and Fly.
-He is a past recipient of the Canadian Medical Association’s Award for Young Leaders.
+He served as the first president of the Canadian Heart Rhythm Society – the national association of heart rhythm specialists and allied health professionals.
+Over the years he has served on numerous editorial boards and advisory committees, and has chaired or been a member of several national consensus conferences and guidelines statements, including the CCS Consensus Conference on Medical Fitness to Drive and Fly, of which he was co-chair.
+He is a co-editor of the CMA Driver’s Guide.
+He was the first recipient of the CMA Award for Young Leaders.

-Dr. Simpson is an active clinician, educator and researcher.
-He has authored or co-authored over 250 peer-reviewed publications.
-His clinical and research interests include access to care, medical fitness to drive, referral pathway development, atrial fibrillation, sudden death in the young, and cardiac resynchronization therapy.
+An active clinician, educator and researcher, Dr. Simpson has authored or co-authored over 350 peer reviewed papers and abstracts and has won numerous teaching awards.
+His clinical and research interests include access to care and medical wait times, medical fitness to drive, atrial fibrillation, sudden death in the young, catheter ablation and cardiac resynchronization therapy.